-To update the list of folders and aliases in the CONNECT Content docker
+To update the list of folders and aliases in the Assets docker

-- 1 Click Window Dockers CONNECT Content. - 2 Choose a content folder or an alias from the Choose content source list box under All content. - Click the Options for folder or alias button , and perform a task from the following table.
+- 1 In the Assets docker (Window Dockers Assets), perform a task from the following table. - Choose a content folder or an alias from the Choose content source list box under All content. - 3 Click the Options for folder or alias button and perform a task from the following table.

-То Do the following Rename a content pack or alias Click Rename , and in the Rename dialog box, type a name in the Name box.
+10 Do the following Rename a content pack or alias Click Rename , and in the Rename dialog box, type a name in the Name box.
 Browse to a folder that has been moved or renamed Click Browse , and navigate to the folder that contains the images.
 Remove an alias from the list Click Remove.
-Open the content pack or alias in Click Open folder location.
+Open the content pack or alias in Click Open folder location .